 Made an “official” Vietnamese Folk Religion in 1987, Dao Mau is believed to enhance the role of women in Vietnamese society and was recognized by UNESCO in 2016 by inclusion in the Representative List of the Intangible Cultural Heritage of Humanity .

-Even for sceptics, the surrounding scenery is alone worth the visit, a peaceful lush area abounding in rare medicinal herbs and a cool refreshing air to encourage contemplation of the history and legends of this remarkable country.
+Even for skeptics, the surrounding scenery is alone worth the visit, a peaceful lush area abounding in rare medicinal herbs and a cool refreshing air to encourage contemplation of the history and legends of this remarkable country.

 Travel TIps